duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 - more efficient
 - all active at the same time

-Some clusteres are for high-performance computing (HPC)
+Some clusters are for high-performance computing (HPC)
 - applications must be spciallly writeten for use parallelization

 ```